polterguy/polterguy.github.io/tutorials/auth/index.md

 # Authentication and authorisation

-Magic was created to solve all the repetetive problems I experience in my day job.
+Magic was created to solve all the repetitive problems I experience in my day job.
 One of these problems happens to be authentication and authorisation, which is a problem you have to solve every time you create a new application.
 At this point some might argue that OAuth2 solves these problems, and while technically that _is_ true, OAuth2 is also ridiculously complex and over engineered, and very easy to